A girl with curly hair sits with her hand on her chin thinking, while a boy sits beside her wearing a grey jacket.

 Down and unable to cope

-If you're having negative thoughts about yourself
+I’m having negative thoughts about myself

 It's important to recognise when we need to ask for forgiveness from others, but equally, we need to learn to forgive ourselves.
 Often, that’s the hardest thing to do.